Cassandra Failover and Consistency

 The diagram below shows the initial system configuration for a cluster deployed across two availability zones (AZ) in the US-East region of AWS.

-Cassandra was configured in a multi-DC mode with each AZ being in one DC.
+We configured Cassandra to use multiple DataCenters with each AZ being in one DC.
 The replication factor was set to 3.
 Cassandra ensures that at least one replica of each partition will reside across the two data centers.

-Thus the dual AZs provide some protection against failures – since even if one AZ went down, the database would still be up.
+Thus the dual AZs provide some protection against failures – if one AZ went down, the database would still be up.

 But what happens if the entire US-East Region became unavailable?
 An always-on database that is accessed from anywhere in the country should be able to survive a full region failure (or most likely network failure to the region).